Saturday, October 27, 2018

 In gyro-only mode, the accelerometer is not used, and the outer loop calculation of PID in flight software is zeroed, so the RF control's trim from the transmitter handset is inappropriate.
 And so, the roll and pitch RF control mixer should have 2 separate pages for each axis, one with trim, another without trim.

-The 27 pages don't need to be set up at once.
-For a hand-launched hovering test, one single mixer page on the left is all needed to map an RPM curve and a throttle pitch curve and add an arming channel mix.
-As pictured on the left, the bare minimum pages serve the top rows for each mixer to continue building the craft to full capabilities.
-In the absence of channel 6 flight modes, the default middle 1500us is presumed in the flight computer, which assumes the accelerometer stabilized mission.
+The 26 pages don't need to be set up at once.
+For a hand-launched hovering test, one single mixer page on the left is all that is needed to map an RPM curve and a throttle pitch curve, and add an arming channel mix.
+As pictured on the left, the bare minimum pages serve as the first page for each channel's mixer, allowing the craft to continue building to its full capabilities.
+In the absence of channel 6 flight modes, the default middle 1500us is presumed in the flight computer, which assumes the accelerometer-stabilized mission.

-As seen in the video explanation on the right, vibration noise integration in the PID loop can result in erroneous attitudes in the drone.
-A build, with a clipped blade, twitches with 2-second period swinging was investigated.
+As seen in the video explanation on the right, vibration can result in seemingly deliberate mechanical movement that produces erroneous attitudes by the micro-electro-mechanical gyroscope during takeoff.

 Change Rotor RPM With Locale/Weather